cjhoward/emergent/README.md

 ### Documentation

-The Emergent API reference can be generated with [Doxygen](http://www.stack.nl/~dimitri/doxygen/) using the following commands:
+The Emergent API reference can be generated with [Doxygen](http://www.stack.nl/~dimitri/doxygen/).
+First ensure the `doxygen` executable is in your system path, then execute the following command:

-	cd docs/api-reference
+	cmake --build . --target emergent-docs

-	doxygen
+The output will be located in `docs/api-reference/html`.

 ## License